gazliddon/personalblog/contents/misc/2013-06-22-grange-road-twat.md

 Wow.
 [Great run][strava].
 Not been out for four days.
 Despite a pretty hilly course managed just under 5km with an average of 5:22 km per min.
 Yes it's slow but I'm consistently getting under 5:30 m/km for these hilly runs now.
 Which is great.
 And today delivered my fastest up [Grange Road Hill][grange].

 Let me be blunt.
 Grange Road is a twat.
-You've 45 meter 1 km climb and it's always at the end of a run.
+You've a 45 meter 1 km climb to do that always seems to be at the end of a run.
 Or a cycle home.
-Not my favourite.
-Today I took around 10 seconds off my best time for a 5m 47s time :D V happy with that.
-Man when I started running the very idea of doing a kilometre on a flat course in that time was ludicrous.
-So I'm number 5 in the overall [leaderboard][leaders] now and a little gutted not being 2 seconds faster and getting to number 4 :D Damn you Craig Beattie!
+So yeah, it's not my favourite but today saw 10 seconds shaved off my best time and it got me to 5m 47s :D

+V happy with that.
+Man when I started running the very idea of even doing a kilometre on the flat in five minutes something was ludicrous.
+So now it's number 5 in the overall [leaderboard][leaders] though ever so slightly gutted at not being 2 seconds faster for a #4 spot :D Damn you Craig Beattie!
 I'll get there though.

-Another 5km tonight, a slow one down the front though.
-My calf are kicking up a stink.
+Another 5km tonight, a slow one down the front.
+I got a calf are kicking up a stink.
 Also very much looking forward to [Mrs Zerpopager's 5km Race For Life tomorrow][raceforlife].
 Going to be a full weekend :D